DataScienceGB/DataClean/CodeBook.md

 * In order to execute the run_analysis() method you must accomplish the following:
 * Access to https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip file
 * Downlod .zip file to R server
-* Unzip file into a data directory
+* Unzip file into data directory
 * data.table package must be installed
 * run_analysis.R script must be located in the same directory as the data directory is located (must be siblings)
 * You must source run_analysys.R script from your R session; Please review that your working directory contains the script and the data directory